• Menu

 Coral Beach with no seaweed Cancun

-Swimming is fine along this coast in front of Grand Fiesta Americana Coral Beach Cancun
+Swimming is often fine along this coast in front of Grand Fiesta Americana Coral Beach Cancun.
+(Credit: Michele Peterson)

 The best bet for beaches near Cancun with no seaweed is to head to the island of Isla Mujeres or to the leeward coast of Cozumel by ferry.

-Next door at the Grand Fiesta Americana Coral Beach Cancun Resort & Spa, the private beach is often completely clear of sargassum and features powder soft white sands and clear turquoise waters.
+Next door at the Grand Fiesta Americana Coral Beach Cancun Resort & Spa, the private beach is often clear of sargassum.
+It features soft white sands and clear turquoise waters.

 SCROLL DOWN TO SEE THE LATEST MAP OF SEAWEED CONDITIONS in Cancun